 String interpolation is a way to construct a new String value from a mix of constants, variables, literals, and expressions by including their values inside a string literal.
-Each item that you insert into the string literal is wrapped in a pair of parentheses, prefixed by a backslash:
+You can use string interpolation in both single-line and multiline string literals.
+Each item that you insert into the string literal is wrapped in a pair of parentheses, prefixed by a backslash ($\$):